Ronda Payne" />

 To move past the bookkeeping basics, you’ll want to regularly review your education, consider networking, explore small business accounting software tools and make general skill improvements to move your bookkeeping jobs from the everyday to awesome.

-Many bookkeepers started their business with minimal formal education.
-Perhaps they took a couple of courses and/or worked for an accountant in accounting firms, or maybe they simply ran the books for a few businesses they had connections with.
-These are all excellent ways to start with a minimal investment, but it may be time to learn a few new things to make that day-to-day work even easier and more efficient.
+Many bookkeepers started their businesses with minimal formal education.
+Perhaps they took a couple of accounting courses or worked for an accountant in accounting firms, or maybe they simply ran the books for a few businesses they had connections with.
+These are all excellent ways to start with minimal investment, but it may be time to learn a few new things to make that day-to-day work even easier and more efficient.

 Accounting software has been around for a number of years, yet some bookkeepers become so ingrained in the system they’ve been using, they don’t consider if there are other options to make their work (and client lives) easier.
 Changing from one system to another can certainly be challenging, but by taking training, the transition will be much more fluid and will quickly become second nature.
 This approach almost always beats out the “intention” of changing the software and a plan to review it in your spare time, because this generally never happens!
 With training behind you, you are much more likely to grow excited about using the new tools and make the switch with the power of your new education boosting you.